 G. What about the safety?

 Now that we covered various portfolio returns, let’s turn to safety.
 Threadvest believes that automated robo advisors have much less operational risk than other automated solutions (such as self driving cars).
 How about insurance on the securities and cash you have at the platform?
 You need to check whether the platform has SIPC insurance.
 SIPC insures investment accounts for up to $500,000.
-For example, the platform featured on our website Acorns has SIPC insurance and so do Wealthfront and Charles Schwab that are presented in our Envelop.
+For example, the platform featured on our website Acorns has SIPC insurance and so do Wealthfront and Charles Schwab.

 H. What if I had more than $500,000?